gbif/vocabulary/vocabulary-importer/README.md

 Chick;;Chick;;Polluelo;;A chick is a bird that has not yet reached adulthood
 ```

-If we want to have more than 1 alternative label per concept you should use a delimiter to separate them.
+If we want to have more than 1 alternative label per concept we should use a delimiter to separate them.
 A pipe("|") should be used
-as default but another one can be used if it's conflicting in some vocabularies (see below how to specify a custom delimiter in the tool).
+as default but another one can be used if it conflicts in some vocabularies (see below how to specify a custom delimiter in the tool).

 * **Hidden labels**